2019 Biennial APSA Conference Speakers

-Prof Robyn Warner - The process, drivers and challenges for cell-based meat production
+Prof Robyn Warner - Analysis of the process and drivers for cellular meat production

 Robyn Warner works as Professor in Meat Science at The University of Melbourne in Australia where she applies her meat science and muscle biochemistry training to problems confronting the meat industry, supervises post-graduate students and teaches Meat Science.
 Robyn has published over 100 papers in refereed journals, has given invited lectures in countries around the globe and serves as an editor for the journals Meat and Muscle Biology, online Food journal and Animal Production Science.
 She was the winner of the 2014 American Meat Science Association International Lectureship Award and has also received national and international awards for her role on the Meat Standards Australia food grading scheme.
 Robyn is most interested in conducting investigations of the biology, biochemistry and biophysics of muscle through the chain, from animals to consumers.
 Also Robyn is very interested in how the muscle responds to innovative and emerging processing, packaging systems and cooking, in determining product integrity, consumer acceptability and meat quality.

-Prof Mark Hutchinson - Technology and innovation: What might be possible if we could quantify the illness response?
+Prof Mark Hutchinson - What innovations in pain management and control might be possible if we could quantify the neuroimmune synapse?